-Lame cows within the milking herd are inconvenient for farm staff as well as being extremely costly to a dairy enterprise; reduced production increased risk of mastitis and a higher likelihood of being not in calf at the end of the lactation.
-All of these factors can result in higher than expected rates of culling from the herd.
-More importantly though, lame cows are a serious welfare concern that affect the public perception of your farm and the New Zealand dairy industry.
-Once a cow becomes lame a reduction in voluntary feed in take occurs, the degree of which is usually proportional to the severity of the lameness.
+Lame cows within the milking herd are inconvenient for farm staff as well as being extremely costly to your dairy business; reduced production increased risk of mastitis and a higher likelihood of being not in calf at the end of the lactation.
+All of these factors can result in higher-than-expected rates of culling from the herd.
+More importantly, though, lame cows are a serious welfare concern that affects the public perception of your farm and the New Zealand dairy industry.
+Once a cow becomes lame a reduction in voluntary feed intake occurs, the degree of which is usually proportional to the severity of the lameness.
 Lame cows also often spend longer laying down, often doing so in highly contaminated areas such as the yard, track or feed pad.
 This leads to body condition loss which reduces their ability to sustain milk production and reproductive health/function.
 In addition, the teat ends face a higher than normal exposure to mastitis-causing bacteria in the environment.

 To identify which cows in our herds are lame and to assist in prioritising cows for treatment the NZ dairy industry has adopted a lameness scoring system.
 This system places cows into one of four lameness grades.

 Lameness Score 0: Walks evenly

 What do you see: Each leg will bear weight evenly, the back is straight and head movement is minimal.
 Train yourself by watching cows on the track as you’re waiting for them to come in.
 Knowing the normal will make it easier to recognize the abnormal.

 Minor action required.

 Record and monitor her – some cows normally walk unevenly.
 Cows with this degree of lameness may be hard to detect unless the cow is being forced to walk/trot at increased pace.

 What do you see: slightly arched back, back foot starts falling short of stepping in the same place as the front foot.
 The cow starts to try and shift weight away from the sore foot.

 Lameness Score 2: Lame